traPtitech/traQ/docs/deployment.md

 ## Server settings

-Configure the rest of required components.
+Configure the rest of the required components.

 The following is an example `docker-compose.yaml` file, configured for the above minimal `config.yml` file.